 Your starting definition for a lead may simply be any individual whose contact information (email address and/or phone number) you hand over to sales.

-If you aren’t already gathering your prospect contacts to create your in-house marketing list, read my blog 5 Reasons You Should Resolve to Build a Strong In-House List.
+If you aren’t already gathering your prospect contacts to create your in-house marketing list, read my blog 5 Reasons You Should Build a Strong In-House List.

 Lead tracking leads to answers